vishipayyallore/speaker-series-2025/0610_MSFT_Reactor_AI102_S28/README.md

 ![Information | 100x100](../Documentation/Images/Information.PNG)

-## What are we doing today?
+## What we covered in this session

 > 1. 🔭 The Big Picture
 >    - Pre-requisites
 >    - Previous Session(s)
 >    - Microsoft Learn Module(s)
+> 2. 🔍 Introduction to Knowledge Stores
+> 3. 🎯 Define Projections
+> 4. 🗄️ Define Knowledge Store
+> 5. 🛠️ Hands-on Demo
+> 6. 📝 What we accomplished
-> 2. 🔄 SUMMARY / RECAP / Q&A
+> 7. 🔄 SUMMARY / RECAP / Q&A

 ### Please refer to the [**Source Code**](https://github.com/Swamy-s-Tech-Skills-Academy-AI-ML-Data/learn-ai102) of today's session for more details